palewire/django-bakery/docs/_build/html/_sources/gettingstarted.txt

         'yourapp.views.DummyDe­tailView',
     ]

 Then run the man­age­ment com­mand that will bake them out.

 .. code-block:: bash

     $ python manage.py build

-That should cre­ate your build dir­ect­ory and build all the des­ig­nated views in­to it.
-You can re­view its work by fir­ing up the buildserver, which will loc­ally host your flat files in the same way the Django’s runserver hosts your data­base-driv­en pages.
+This will create a copy of every page that your views support in the ``BUILD_DIR``.
+You can re­view its work by fir­ing up the ``buildserver``, which will loc­ally host your flat files in the same way the Django’s ``runserver`` hosts your dynamic data­base-driv­en pages.

 .. code-block:: bash

     $ python manage.py buildserver

-To pub­lish the site on Amazon S3, all that’s ne­ces­sary yet is to cre­ate a buck­et.
+To pub­lish the site on Amazon S3, all that’s ne­ces­sary yet is to cre­ate a "buck­et" inside Amazon's service.
 You can go to `aws.amazon.com/s3/ <http://aws.amazon.com/s3/>`_ to set up an ac­count.
 If you need some ba­sic in­struc­tions you can find them `here <http://docs.amazonwebservices.com/AmazonS3/latest/gsg/GetStartedWithS3.html?r=9703>`_.
 Then set your buck­et name in ``settings.py``.

 .. code-block:: python